top of page

 Professor Man-Sau Wong is currently the Director of the Research Center for Chinese Medicine Innovation and Professor at the Department of Food Science and Nutrition at the Hong Kong Polytechnic University.
 She received her B.S in Food Science at the University of Illinois, Urbana-Champaign, and her Ph.D in Human Nutrition and Nutritional Biology at the University of Chicago.
 Her research interests include the use of Chinese medicine for management of musculoskeletal health; the study of the molecular actions of bone protective phytochemicals as well as the role of gut microbiota in mediating the musculoskeletal effects of dietary factors.
 She is currently appointed as members of the Higher Education Review Board (HERB) of the Institute of Food Technologists, the Committee on Reduction of Salt and Sugar in Food as well as Advisory Council on Food and Environmental Hygiene of the Food and Health Bureau (HKSAR).

-Professor Sue Shapses (USA) | Ethnic Differences in Nutritional Influences on Body Composition
+Professor Sue Shapses (USA) | Nutritional Influences on Bone and Body Composition: Ethnic Considerations

 Sue Shapses, PhD, RDN is a Professor at Rutgers University in the Department of Nutritional Sciences and has another Professor position in the Department of Medicine, Rutgers-RWJ Medical School.
 She is the Director of the NExT Center (Nutrition, Exercise & Metabolism) at the NJ-Institute of Food, Nutrition and Health.
 She received her MS and PhD from Columbia University followed by postdoctoral training at Albert Einstein College of Medicine and at Columbia University (Orthopaedic Biochemistry) with more recent training in the Department of Endocrinology, University of Sydney.
 She is a Fellow of the Am Society of Bone Mineral Research and has served on various federal committees including those at the National Institutes of Health, NASA to prevent bone loss on space missions, and the Institute of Medicine (now the Academy of Medicine) to develop the dietary guidelines for vitamin D and calcium.
 She devotes time to serve as Editor of clinical journals.
 The majority of her research has been funded by the NIH, but also receives funding from the USDA, Foundations and Pharmaceutical companies.
 Dr. Shapses teaches medical nutrition and physiology courses to undergraduate and graduate students and mentors' students at all levels in the laboratory.
 Dr. Shapses’ clinical and translational research emphasizes the endocrine regulation of obesity and osteoporosis with focus area on inflammation, gastrointestinal absorption, diet and caloric restriction.